-As of December 31, 2013, borrowings under the Facility totaled \$900.0 million and the undrawn availability under the Facility was \$309.5 million.
+As of December 31, 2014, borrowings under the Facility totaled \$500.0 million and the undrawn availability under the Facility was \$1.0 billion.

-Interest is the aggregate of the applicable margin (3.25% to 4.75%, depending on the amount of the Facility that is being utilized and the length of time that has passed from the date the Facility was entered into), LIBOR and mandatory cost (if any, as defined in the Facility).
+Interest is the aggregate of the applicable margin (3.25% to 4.50%, depending on the length of time that has passed from the date the Facility was entered into); LIBOR; and mandatory cost (if any, as defined in the Facility).
 Interest is payable on the last day of each interest period (and, if the interest period is longer than six months, on the dates falling at six-month intervals after the first day of the interest period).
-We pay commitment fees on the undrawn and unavailable portion of the total commitments.
+We pay commitment fees on the undrawn and unavailable portion of the total commitments, if any.
 Commitment fees are equal to 40% per annum of the then-applicable respective margin when a commitment is available for utilization and, equal to 20% per annum of the then-applicable respective margin when a commitment is not available for utilization.
 We recognize interest expense in accordance with ASC 835-Interest, which requires interest expense to be recognized using the effective interest method.
-We determine the effective interest rate based on the estimated level of future borrowings under the Facility.
+As part of the March 2014 amendment, the Facility's estimated effective interest rate was changed and, accordingly, we adjusted our estimate of deferred interest previously recorded during prior years by \$4.5 million, which was recorded as a reduction to interest expense.

 The Facility provides a revolving-credit and letter of credit facility.
-The availability period for the revolving-credit facility, as amended in April 2013 expires on December 15, 2014 and the letter of credit sublimit expires on the final maturity date.
-The available facility amount is subject to borrowing base constraints and, beginning on December 15, 2014, outstanding borrowings will be constrained by an amortization schedule as well.
-The first required payment could be as early as March 31, 2015, subject to the level of outstanding borrowings and the borrowing base constraints.
-The Facility has a final maturity date of March 29, 2018.
+The availability period for the revolving-credit facility, as amended in March 2014 expires on March 31, 2018, however the Facility has a revolving-credit sublimit, which will be the lesser of \$500.0 million and the total available facility at that time, that will be available for drawing until the date falling one month prior to the final maturity date.
+The letter of credit sublimit expires on the final maturity date.
+The available facility amount is subject to borrowing base constraints and, beginning on March 31, 2018, outstanding borrowings will be constrained by an amortization schedule.
+The Facility has a final maturity date of March 31, 2021.
+As of December 31, 2014, we had no letters of credit issued under the Facility.

 We have the right to cancel all the undrawn commitments under the Facility.
-The amount of funds available to be borrowed under the Facility, also known as the borrowing base amount, is determined each year on March 31 and September 30 as part of a forecast that is prepared by and agreed to by us and the Technical and Modeling Banks.
-The formula to calculate the borrowing base amount is based, in part, on the sum of the net present values of net cash flows and relevant capital expenditures reduced by certain percentages.
+The amount of funds available to be borrowed under the Facility, also known as the borrowing base amount, is determined each year on March 31 and September 30.
+The borrowing base amount is based on the sum of the net present values of net cash flows and relevant capital expenditures reduced by certain percentages as well as value attributable to certain assets' reserves and/or resources in Ghana.

-If an event of default exists under the Facility, the lenders can accelerate the maturity and exercise other rights and remedies, including the enforcement of security granted pursuant to the Facility over certain assets held by us.
-The Facility contains cross default provisions related to the Corporate Revolver and Revolving Credit Facility.
+If an event of default exists under the Facility, the lenders can accelerate the maturity and exercise other rights and remedies, including the enforcement of security granted pursuant to the Facility over certain assets held by our subsidiaries.
+The Facility contains customary cross default provisions.

-We were in compliance with the financial covenants contained in the Facility as of the September 30, 2013 forecast (the most recent assessment date), which requires the maintenance of:
+We were in compliance with the financial covenants contained in the Facility as of the September 30, 2014 forecast (the most recent assessment date), which requires the maintenance of:

-- the field life cover ratio (as defined in the glossary), not less than 1.30x; and - the loan life cover ratio (as defined in the glossary), not less than 1.10x.
+- the field life cover ratio (as defined in the glossary), not less than 1.30x; and - the loan life cover ratio (as defined in the glossary), not less than 1.10x; and - the debt cover ratio (as defined in the glossary), not more than 3.5x; and - the interest cover ratio (as defined in the glossary), not less than 2.25x;